Healthy Vegan Rocky Road Slice

 You can also make plenty of healthy additions to these rocky road slices like hemp seeds, sunflower seeds, or chia seeds – customize them to your taste!

 - Keto rocky road option – use sugar-free dark chocolate and sugar-free syrup.
-For the filling focus on low-carb nuts and seeds including macadamia nuts, almonds, pumpkin seeds and peanuts.
+For the filling, focus on low-carb nuts and seeds, including macadamia nuts, almonds, pumpkin seeds, and peanuts.

 If you love an easy vegan dessert bar, I recommend you also try:

 Made this vegan rocky road bar recipe yet?
 Share a picture with me on Instagram,